INSTAGRAM: THE CAUSE + SOLUTION TO ALL OF LIFE'S PROBLEMS?

 As much as I strive to be the type who doesn’t care about popularity, seeing my posts fail to perform as well as they once did absolutely destroys my creative energy sometimes.
 I know it shouldn’t matter, but it does.
 It makes me question my skills and ability to tell a story with my photos, and it makes me wish I switched careers before the rise of social media.
 Seven years ago I was managing a team of writers while maintaining my own successful personal blog, and I somehow made time to finish two TV pilots during that time.
 I don’t ever question my writing.
 I think I’m just as competent of a writer as I am a photographer, yet here I am, questioning how strong my images are, because an app has allowed me to convince myself that likes are representative of quality.

 Sometimes I randomly stumble across a spot and visit it multiple times to get the right lighting, and I don’t see another soul there.
 Not only do I enjoy this time to myself, but I’m able to get in my zone and get inspired by the landscape around me.
 Other times I get lucky with roadside vistas, but I’m not in the habit of trying to recreate someone else’s photo.
 I want to go find my own magic moment, capture that and share it with an audience who wants to be a part of that story.
 I edit each photo individually, and I don’t use presets.
-(And if you ever see me hawking presets on Instagram, then you’ll know aliens have taken over my body, so please call for help!)
+(And if you ever see me peddling presets on Instagram, robots have taken over my body, so please call for help.)

 So when I see some generic lifestyle shot that’s a copy of another copy of a photo that first appeared two years ago, and it blows up on social media, I get mad.
 When I see a photo that was taken somewhere the photographer clearly was NOT supposed to be (fragile vegetation, wildlife habitats, a drone shot from a national park), I get Hulk smashing mad.
 Mad that it’s about money and popularity, not about originality or respect.